Mobile-first digital drawing platform

 Daily Challenges:

 A variety of unique, self-contained drawing challenges, updated on a regular basis.
-Timed to 5, 15, or 30 minutes, these challenges present users with a means to engage with drawing in on a regular basis and build routines without the pressure of a formal schedule.
+These challenges provide an avenue for routine engagement without the pressure of a formal schedule.

 Streaks/Stats: